moby/moby/docs/extend/plugins.md

 <!--[metadata]>
 +++
-title = "Extending Docker with plugins" description = "How to add additional functionality to Docker with plugins extensions" keywords = ["Examples, Usage, plugins, docker, documentation, user guide"] [menu.main] parent = "mn_extend" weight=-1
+title = "Extending Engine with plugins" description = "How to add additional functionality to Docker with plugins extensions" keywords = ["Examples, Usage, plugins, docker, documentation, user guide"] [menu.main] parent = "engine_extend" weight=-1
 +++
 <![end-metadata]-->

-# Understand Docker plugins
+# Understand Engine plugins

 You can extend the capabilities of the Docker Engine by loading third-party plugins.
 This page explains the types of plugins and provides links to several